Description

 Content & Subject

 Mary Draper Ingles Cabin by P. Buckley Moss is a signed, numbered limited edition giclée that honors both history and companionship.
 The artwork portrays the historic log cabin of Mary Draper Ingles, a courageous 18th-century pioneer woman remembered for her remarkable escape from captivity and her survival trek through the wilderness.
+This print belongs to the P. Buckley Moss Dog Collection and Moss Bird Collection and the Moss Historic Landmark Collection.
+View our full collection of over 2000 P. Buckley Moss Prints for more limited editions.

 In the composition, Moss places the rustic log cabin at center stage, complete with its stone chimney, weathered wood, and a split-rail fence.
 Pumpkins rest near the doorway, signaling the autumn harvest and connecting the piece to the rhythms of early frontier life.
 A loyal dog rests peacefully in the foreground, embodying protection and friendship, while a bright red cardinal perched on a fence post adds warmth, hope, and a touch of Moss’s signature symbolism.